Coding comparison query

 Why is my Kappa low?

 Because the Kappa coefficient calculation takes into account the likelihood of the agreement between users occurring by chance, the value of Kappa can be low even though the percentage agreement is high.

-For example, if most of a file has not been coded at the node by either user, but each user has coded completely different small sections of the file at the node, then the percentage agreement between the users will be high.
+For example, if most of a file has not been coded to the code by either user, but each user has coded completely different small sections of the file at the code, then the percentage agreement between the users will be high.
 But since this situation would be highly likely to occur by chance (i.e. if the two users had each coded a small section at random), the Kappa coefficient is low.

-Conversely, if most of a file has not been coded at the node by either user, but each user has coded almost the same sections of the file at the node, then the percentage agreement between the users will again be high.
+Conversely, if most of a file has not been coded to the code by either user, but each user has coded almost the same sections of the file to the code, then the percentage agreement between the users will again be high.
 But this situation would be highly unlikely to occur by chance, so the Kappa coefficient is also high.